flowstateeng/FlowState-Creator-Nodes/README.md

 3. In the searchbar, search "FlowState Creator Nodes"
 4. Click "Install" next to "🌊 FlowState Creator Nodes"

 *🚨 DO NOT INSTALL 'FlowState Nodes' AS THAT REPO IS RETIRED.
-INSTALL '🌊 FlowState Creator Nodes' (WITH THE WAVE) 🚨*
+INSTALL '🌊 FlowState Creator Nodes' (WITH THE WAVE)*

 ### Method 2.
 1. Open the ComfyUI Manager